Ukraine invasion: What to know as Russian forces target Kyiv

 “The real fighting for Kyiv is ongoing,” Zelenskyy said, accusing Russia in a video message of hitting infrastructure and civilian targets.
 “We will win.”

-Since then, Zelenskyy has posted regular updates on his Twitter account about the various world leaders he has spoken with Saturday, including Turkish President Recep Tayyip Erdogan and Indian Prime Minister Narendra Modi.
+Zelenskyy has posted regular updates on his Twitter account and spoke with world leaders Saturday, including Turkish President Recep Tayyip Erdogan and Indian Prime Minister Narendra Modi.
+He also praised German Chancellor Olaf Scholz for Germany's decision to send weapons directly to Ukraine.

 RUSSIAN TROOPS MARCH ON IN UKRAINE

 Kyiv officials are warning residents that street fighting is underway against Russian forces, who were trying to advance on the city from several directions.
-They advised residents to remain in shelters or if home to avoid going near windows or onto balconies.
+They advised residents to remain in shelters and avoid going near windows.

-The Ukrainian military said a battle was underway near a military unit west of the city center.
-Mayor Klitschko said new explosions shook near a major power plant that the Russians were trying to attack.
+A senior U.S. defense official said the United States estimates that more than 50% of Russian combat power arrayed along Ukraine’s borders has entered Ukraine.
+That is up from a U.S. estimate Friday that one-third of the Russian force had been committed to the fight.

-A missile slammed into a high-rise building on the southwestern outskirts of Kyiv, Klitschko said Saturday.
-He said rescue workers were there and posted an image showing a gaping hole on one side of the building.
+The official, who spoke on condition of anonymity to discuss internal U.S. assessments, would not say how many Russian troops that amounts to inside Ukraine, but the U.S. had estimated the total Russian force arrayed near Ukraine at more than 150,000.

 Russian Defense Ministry spokesman Maj.
 Gen. Igor Konashenkov claimed Saturday that since the start of Russia’s attack, its military had hit 821 Ukrainian military facilities, 87 tanks and other targets.